stevenobadja/AB_testing_video_game_ratings/README.md

-# Does Video Games Ratings Impact Sales?
+# Does the Implementation of Video Games Ratings Impact their Sales?

-# Background
+## Background

 **Background:** "Since the late 1990s, some acts of violence have been highly publicized in relation to beliefs the suspect in the crime may have had a history of playing violent video games.
 Some research proposes violent video game use correlates with a temporary increase in aggression and a decrease in prosocial behavior (caring about the welfare and rights of others), but these results have not been reproduced.[5][6][7]
 Others theorise positive effects of playing video games including prosocial behavior in some contexts[8][9] and argue that the video game industry has served as a scapegoat for more generalised problems affecting some communities." ~ Wikipedia (https://en.wikipedia.org/wiki/Video_game_controversies)